berkeleyopenarms/blue_core/README.md

   sudo addgroup $USER dialout
   ```
 - Log out of your user account in Ubuntu and then log back in for the permissions to apply
-- Proceed to setup the arm with power supply and usb connector (in quick start guide)
+- Proceed to setup the arm with power supply and usb connector ("Electrical Setup" in quick start guide)

 -----

 ## I have a robot turned on and usb connected to my computer -- how do I run the control stack?

 After doing the above setup steps once, the following will immediately boot the arm into gravity comp.
-With your workspace's `devel/setup.bash` script sourced:

 - For a right arm (default setup):
   ```bash
   roslaunch blue_bringup right.launch